magento/knowledge-base/docs/guides/kb-formatting-guide.md

 ## Lists

 Always separate lists from the rest of content by blank lines.
-A list should be preceded and followed by a blank line.
+Lists should be preceded and followed by a blank line.

 Use the following formatting for ordered lists: